Alpha Thalassemia X-Linked Intellectual Disability Syndrome

 What is the definition of Alpha Thalassemia X-Linked Intellectual Disability Syndrome?

-Alpha thalassemia X-linked intellectual disability syndrome is an inherited disorder that affects many parts of the body.
+Alpha thalassemia X-linked intellectual disability syndrome is an inherited disorder that affects intellectual functioning, red blood cells, and other body systems.
 This condition occurs almost exclusively in males.

 What are the causes of Alpha Thalassemia X-Linked Intellectual Disability Syndrome?

-Alpha thalassemia X-linked intellectual disability syndrome results from mutations in the ATRX gene.
-This gene provides instructions for making a protein that plays an essential role in normal development.
-Although the exact function of the ATRX protein is unknown, studies suggest that it helps regulate the activity (expression) of other genes.
-Among these genes are HBA1 and HBA2, which are necessary for normal hemoglobin production.
+Genetic changes that cause disease are called pathogenic variants.
+Pathogenic variants in the ATRX gene cause alpha thalassemia X-linked intellectual disability syndrome.
+The ATRX gene provides instructions for making a protein that plays an essential role in normal development.
+The ATRX protein has many functions, such as helping to repair DNA damage and regulating the activity (expression) of other genes.
+Two of the genes that the ATRX protein helps regulate are HBA1 and HBA2, which are necessary for normal hemoglobin production.

 How prevalent is Alpha Thalassemia X-Linked Intellectual Disability Syndrome?

 Alpha thalassemia X-linked intellectual disability syndrome appears to be a rare condition, although its exact prevalence is unknown.
-More than 200 affected individuals have been reported.
+More than 200 affected individuals have been reported in the scientific literature.
+Because the signs and symptoms of alpha thalassemia X-linked intellectual disability syndrome overlap with those of many other conditions, it can be challenging to diagnose.

 Is Alpha Thalassemia X-Linked Intellectual Disability Syndrome an inherited disorder?